CMLPlatform/ramascene/docs/source/API-descriptors.rst

 | }

-An important aspect is that the back-end expects the websocket message to contain a single value for indicator.
+An important aspect is that in the current version the back-end expects the websocket message to contain a single value for indicator and year.
 Additionally if the query selection contains "GeoMap" the "nodesReg" descriptor can be an array of multiple elements denoting multiple countries, while the "nodesSec" descriptor can only have a single indicator.
 On the other hand if the query selection contains "TreeMap" the "nodesSec" descriptor can be an array of multiple elements